Always Join Each Travel Loyalty Program (and Use AwardWallet to Manage Your Accounts)

 Before you make a reservation at any hotel, you should become a member of their loyalty program.
 If you do, you'll be entitled to special member benefits and discounted room rates.

 Don’t skip the step of joining the program because you don’t think you’ll stay often enough to earn a free night.
 It is worth joining even for a single visit.
-You’ll get extra benefits like free Wi-Fi, you're likely to save a few dollars, and it will pay off every time you stay at one of the program’s hotels in the future.
+You’ll get extra benefits like free Wi-Fi, you're likely to save a few dollars, and it will save you time on every one of your future reservations.

 Benefits of joining